Managing a Business Loan After Approval

 A small business owner cannot afford a missed or late payment.
 Late fees add up quickly, and some lenders charge daily interest and fees on past due balances.
 Plus, they could report a missed or late payment to a credit bureau.
 If you are in the process of repairing or raising your credit score, a missed payment can undo all your hard work.

-Many alternative lenders will only accept payment through automatic withdrawals from your business checking account.
+Many alternative lenders will only accept payment through automatic withdrawals from your business account, as with a merchant cash advance.
 It saves them money and time in processing and lowers their risk of non-payment.
 If your lender does not mention or insist upon it, ask if you can set it up anyway.
 Traditional lenders often shave a half point off your interest rate if you’ve signed up for automatic withdrawals.

 The issue, of course, is that there has to be money in the account to cover payments.
 Sign up for texts messages if your balance falls below a minimum.
 Link a checking account to a savings account, credit card, or line of credit, so that if an auto payment goes through and you don’t have the money in your checking account to cover it, the funds will be pulled from linked accounts.
 Or set aside a portion of the loan’s funds in a different account solely intended for repayment and have the payments taken from it.